 Weight Loss Surgeon Weighs In

-My husband is now a surgeon specializing in bariatric (weight loss) surgery.
+My husband is now a surgeon specializing in bariatric surgery.
 So, after coming across the CNN article yesterday I did a quickie Q & A with him when he got home from work.
 Firs thing I wanted to know was whether most of his bariatric patients drink wine or not.
 He said the majority of his patients do not drink alcohol at all—but those that do drink tend to drink excessive quantities.
-He then added that the beverage his patients drink most of is soda (which we both feel is about the absolute worst thing you can drink.
-Period.)
+He then added that the beverage his patients drink most of is soda.

 He said he strongly discourages any calorie-containing beverage (including 100% juice) for his patients after they have had bariatric surgery but that he still allows them to drink 1 or 2 glasses of wine if they wish.
 He doesn’t encourage wine consumption for weight loss, but he doesn’t discourage it either.
 And, for the record, he recommends wine over all other alcoholic beverages.
 This is because in comparison to hard liquor and beer, wine contains antioxidants and is very low in sugar (hard liquor is low in sugar but contains no antioxidants; beer contains antioxidants yet most varieties also contain a good deal of empty-calorie sugar.)
 Note: low-carb beers do contain significantly less sugar than regular beer, but they also contain significantly less antioxidants.